 Move windows from iPad to Mac: Drag a window to the edge of the screen until the pointer appears on your Mac.
 Or while using an app, choose Window > Move Window Back to Mac.

-Use the sidebar on iPad: With your finger or Apple Pencil, tap icons in the sidebar to show or hide the menu bar , the Dock , or the keyboard .
+Use the sidebar on iPad: With your finger or Apple Pencil, tap icons in the sidebar to show or hide the menu bar, show or hide the Dock, or show the onscreen keyboard .
 Or tap one or more modifier keys, such as Ctrl , to use keyboard shortcuts.

 Use the Touch Bar on iPad: With your finger or Apple Pencil, tap any button in the Touch Bar.
 The buttons available vary depending on the app or task.

-Use Apple Pencil on iPad: With your Apple Pencil, tap to select items such as menu commands, checkboxes, or files.
+Use Apple Pencil on iPad: With your Apple Pencil, tap to select items such as menu commands, tick boxes or files.
 If your Apple Pencil supports it (and you set the option in Sidecar preferences), you can double-tap the lower section of your Apple Pencil to switch drawing tools in some apps.
-See the Apple Support article Use Apple Pencil with your iPad or iPad Pro.
+See the Apple Support article Connect Apple Pencil with your iPad.

-Switch between the Mac desktop and the iPad on iPad: Swipe up from the bottom edge of your iPad with one finger to show the iPad Home screen.
+Switch between the Mac desktop and the iPad on iPad: Swipe up from the bottom edge of your iPad with one finger to show the Home Screen.
 To show the iPad Dock, swipe up and pause.
-To show the iPad App Switcher, swipe up and pause in the center of the screen.
+To show the App Switcher, swipe up and pause in the centre of the screen.
 To return to the Mac desktop, swipe up, then tap the Sidecar icon .

-When you’re ready to stop using your iPad, click the Disconnect icon at the bottom of the sidebar on iPad.
+When you’re ready to stop using your iPad, tap the Disconnect icon at the bottom of the sidebar on iPad.

-You can also disconnect from the Sidecar menu in the menu bar or in Sidecar or Displays system preferences.
+You can also disconnect on your Mac by clicking the active iPad listed in the Sidecar menu in the menu bar.